Sup, Dear Reader?

 So – just in case – here’s my story of getting vaccinated for Covid in Catalonia.

-If you want real information, of course, I invite you to consult the authorities, who (as every major event of the last several years has shown) are super trustworthy and ALWAYS have your best interests in mind.
+If you want real information about why you need to panic about the virus, of course, I invite you to consult with the authorities, who (as every major event of the last several years has shown) are super trustworthy and ALWAYS have your best interests in mind.

 But if you want a bit of my personal “lived experience”, then read on…